 Are you lawyered to death.
 Does someone twist everything you say into something you didn’t mean?
 This is actually turning your own words against you.
 You say one thing, and your abuser repeats these words as something else.
 It’s another kind of lying, but again puts you in the wrong and on the defensive.
 You may end up being the one who blows up or feels guilty.

 5. Lying About Things In the Past Or That’s Happening Now

 Does someone lie to you about what happened in the past, and even set up situations that repeat the same kind of incident over and over, but insist these things aren’t happening?
 This is sometimes called gaslighting.
 If you’re abused like this, you can feel you’re crazy.
 Whatever you think is reality is actually shifting sands.
 When you doubt yourself, the abuser is in control.

 Are you given the silent treatment as a form of punishment and have to beg for forgiveness.
 The silent treatment is withholding and punishing.
 The is also a common way of controlling someone.

 Does he/she make you feel you’re the reason things go wrong?
 Playing the victim means the abuser manages his/her anger by creating a world in which you have consistently let them down, failed them, done the wrong thing.
 Playing the victim makes you feel responsible for another person’s failures, mistakes and problems in life.
 This makes you feel guilty and motivates you to work harder at fixing your abuser’s problems.

 Troubled relationships are not just love or marriage relationships, you can be abused by friends, family members, siblings, even your children at any age.

 If you believe that you are in an abusive relationship with a spouse or lover be sure to get legal help and stay safe.

-If you are at risk in an abusive relationship, click on the link below for a free resource to locate mental health professions near you.
-You can't change along.
+If you are at risk in an abusive relationship, check out Recovery Guidance for a free resource to locate mental health professions near you.
+You can’t change along.